anass-elamrany/diabetic_retinopathy_app/README.md

 python manage.py runserver
 ```

-Open <http://127.0.0.1:8000/register/> to create an account and sign in.
-On the dashboard, add patients, review their records, and schedule appointments.
+Open <http://127.0.0.1:8000/register/>, create an account, and sign in.
+You can add patients and appointments right away.
+To load fictional sample records, run `python manage.py seed_demo` and sign in with the `demo_clinic` account and password printed by the command.

-For fictional patients and appointments to explore, run `python manage.py seed_demo`.
-The command prints the password for a separate `demo_clinic` account.

-## Get `best_model.pth` for image analysis

-The model file is **not part of the Kaggle dataset** and is not included in Git.
-This workspace has a local copy at `app/model_weights/best_model.pth`, but someone cloning the repository needs to obtain the trained file separately from the project owner.
-A different `.pth` file may not work: it must match the `DRNet` model defined in `app/utils.py`.

-Once you have a compatible checkpoint, place it at `app/model_weights/best_model.pth` and install the optional packages:
+**Optional image analysis:** Obtain a compatible `best_model.pth` from the project owner and place it at `app/model_weights/best_model.pth`.
+The file is not part of the Kaggle dataset or this Git repository.
+Install the extra packages below, restart the app, and use **Upload Image**.
+The model file must match `DRNet` in `app/utils.py`.

 ```bash
 python -m pip install torch torchvision --index-url https://download.pytorch.org/whl/cpu python -m pip install opencv-python-headless
 ```

-Restart the app, sign in, add a patient, and open **Upload Image** to select a retinal photograph.
-The result shows a predicted grade for review.
-Without the model file, you can still use patients and appointments.